Lateralus138/AutoHotkey-Gui-Class/README.md

 ## Example

-You can find an example/tutorial script in the [Example Folder](./example/) found at the root of this repository.
+You can find an example/tutorial script in the [Example Folder](./example/) found at the root of this repository &amp; there's an archive of the example here [Compressed Example](./example/class_example.zip).

 This is mean for intermediate to advanced skill level users.
 In order to use this class you should probaly alread be experienced with the AutoHotkey language &amp; especially experienced with guis.
 Understanding how guis work in AutoHotkey will help you understand how to use this class &amp; also all the things that can be done with this class.